flexera-public/policy_engine_training/12_iterating/README.md

   end
 ```

-Notice the `iter_item` reserved word.
-When a datasource is iterating through a list, each item in the list is referred to as `iter_item`.
+Notice the "iter_item" reserved word.
+When a datasource is iterating through a list, each item in the list is referred to as "iter_item".
 In this case, we're making sure to put the value of the `id` field for each item in the list at the end of the path we're requesting so that we're requesting information for each policy template in the list.

 Also notice the new `query` field.
 This field allows us to specify query parameters for API requests.
 In this case, setting the view parameter to "extended" will give us additional information about the policy template.
 Note that, when using a `script` block for the API request, this field must be "query_params" instead of "query".